MojtabaHs/iPhoneNumberField/README.md

 📲 | +1 (619) 876-0252 | **Text**

 ## Usage
+<b>iPhoneNumberField is FREE and open-source for individuals, and will remain that way forever.</b>

 iPhoneNumberField is distributed under a GNU GPL open-source license.

-### For individuals
-<b>iPhoneNumberField is FREE and open-source for individuals, and will remain that way forever.</b>

-### For business
 Commercial friends, please note, this license is <b><a href="https://en.wikipedia.org/wiki/GNU_General_Public_License#Legal_barrier_to_app_stores">incompatible with many commercial applications</a></b>.
 If your app is distributed for commercial use, it could violate this open-source license even if "the app is free in the App Store."

 In order to offer iPhoneNumberField safely to our commercial friends, we made it super easy to purchase a lifetime full-use license for only $0.99.
 Code on worry free 😁.